 General Medical Council (1863), Medical Register.
 Copy viewed at Ancestry – UK Medical Registers, 1859-1959.

 Royal College of Surgeons (1865), Calendar of the Royal College of Surgeons of England.
 Page 113.
-Copy viewed at Mocavo.
+Copy viewed at Mocavo (website no longer online).
 Also later editions.

 Liverpool Mercury, 28 Nov 1851.
 “Valuable Freehold Property.”